Prejwel/Docker/README.md

 -------------------------------------------------------------------
 DOCKER ENGINE
 *host with docker insrtalled on it.
+--
--docker in Windows & Mac
+* Docker in Windows & Mac
 * Docker deamon - background process that manages docker objects ( images, containers ) Rest API - Docker rest Api server is the api interface that can be used by programs to talk to deamon.
   Docker CLI - cmd line interface used to run ,stop etc ... with containers